bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Customers abandon ecommerce and product sites that don't respond within 1-3 seconds.
-Above's turnkey backend solution can keep dynamic data flowing on par with the static files served from modern CDNs.
+Above's turnkey backend solution can keep dynamic data flowing on par with the static files served from modern CDNs for site innovations, evolutions or rebuilds.
         content_align: left
         actions: []
         actions_align: left